robertpeteuil/multi-cloud-control/README.rst

 ----------------------------

 Multi-Cloud-Control provides a single solution for controlling cloud VMs/Instances on AWS, Azure and GCP (including multiple accounts per provider).
-This includes displaying a unified list of VM-instances across all providers , and Starting / Stopping / Connecting to VM-instances on any of these platforms.
-This is extremely useful for companies, projects, and people that are using VM-instances on multiple cloud platforms.
+This includes displaying a unified list of VM-instances across cloud providers, and Starting / Stopping / Connecting to VM-instances on any providers platforms.
+This is extremely useful for companies, projects, and people that use VM-instances on multiple clouds.

 There are two commands that can be used depending on the needs at the time: ``mccl`` - "List Mode" and ``mcc`` - "Command Mode".
 Each command is described below and screenshots of each are provided.